contensis/contensis.github.io/docs-src/content-types/field-editors/editor-html.md

 # HTML field editor
-The HTML Editor provides the user with the ability to create blocks of rich text including headings, lists, bold, italic and links.
+The HTML Editor allows you to create blocks of rich text including headings, lists, bold, italic and hyperlinks.

 The editor is powered by the TinyMCE editor.
-Contensis automatically strips out any invalid HTML, including removing all `<span>` tags, empty tags, and style attributes.
+Contensis automatically strips out any invalid HTML, including `<span>` tags, empty tags, and style attributes.

 ## Appearance
 ![HTML Field Editor](/images/field-editor-html.png)